MalinYamato/chat/README.md

-# Krypin  -- a little cozy place to at in Swedish
+# Krypin Chat -- a little cozy place to stay at in Swedish
 Krypin is a secure encrypted chat with profile managment and several advanced ways to enage in private chat and establish a private chat room on the fly.You may log in by a Google or Fasebook acount.

 Note.
 The installation and setup is very primitive at this point.